-The clocking scheme for 7 series GTX transceivers is shown in Figure 3-1.
+The clocking scheme for 7 series GTX transceivers with Shared Logic included in the core is shown in Figure 3-3.

 The transceiver primitives require a 156.25 MHz clock.
 The 156.25 MHz clock is used as the clock for the encrypted HDL part of the RXAUI core and is typically also used for your logic.